 B.1 Bicycles, Skateboards, Hoverboards

 b.
-In accordance with the University of California Hoverboard Policy, the University of California prohibits the use, possession, charging, or storage of non-certified hoverboards in any UCLA owned, operated or leased Housing facility.
+In accordance with the University of California Hoverboard Policy, the University of California prohibits the use, possession, charging, or storage of non-certified self-balancing, battery-powered boards known as hoverboards in any UCLA owned, operated or leased Housing facility.

 B.2 Cable Use